20ArmstrongD/R_D_Bot/readme.md

 Happy coding.

-Please message uus with any questions or further improvement.
+Please message us with any questions or ways to further improve the bot.

 You can email Donnie through his website [here](https://20armstrongd.github.io/website-personal/)